 Top Ten Most Expensive NH Cities

-New Hampshire's official motto is "Live Free or Die," a libertarian philosophy that truly captures the state's historic resistance to regulation, in contrast to the paternalistic approach to government epitomized by some if its New England neighbors.
+New Hampshire's official motto is "Live Free or Die," a libertarian philosophy that truly captures the state's historic resistance to regulation.
 In accord with its preference for limited government, the state constitution of New Hampshire is the only one to acknowledge a right of revolution, and the only one not to require the establishment of a public school system.
-There are no laws requiring adults to wear seatbelts or motorcycle helmets, drivers to carry automobile insurance, or public schools to provide kindergarten.
+There are no laws requiring those over the age of 18 to wear seatbelts or motorcycle helmets or drivers to carry mandatory automobile insurance.
 New Hampshire also has no general sales tax and no personal income tax, no lieutenant governor and only one appellate court (most states have two).
-However, New Hampshire's 400-member House of Representatives is the largest in the U.S., with one for every 3,200 citizens, illustrating the state's emphasis on local control.
+However, New Hampshire's 400-member House of Representatives is the largest in the U.S., with one elected official for every 3,300 citizens, illustrating the state's emphasis on local control.

-The citizens of New Hampshire also have a major impact on national politics, thanks to their participation in the nation's first presidential primary every four years since 1952.
-Other states, complaining that New Hampshire, a small and relatively homogenous state, has a disproportionate influence over the nominations of presidential candidates by the major parties, have attempted to undermine the primary's significance, unsuccessfully thus far.
+The citizens of New Hampshire also have a major impact on national politics, thanks to their participation in the nation's first presidential primary (following the Iowa caucus), which has been the case since 1952.
+Other states, complaining that New Hampshire, a small and rather homogenous state, has a disproportionate influence over the nominations of presidential candidates by the major parties, have attempted to undermine the primary's significance, unsuccessfully thus far.
 Presidential hopefuls continue to make pilgrimages to New Hampshire early in their campaigns, and a good showing in that first primary is considered crucial by many election handicappers.

-The Granite State's economy relies largely on manufacturing and tourism, with visitors coming for colorful leaves in the fall, skiing and snowboarding in the White Mountains in winter, and Lake Winnipesuakee and the beaches in summer.
+The Granite State's economy relies largely on manufacturing and tourism, with visitors coming for colorful leaves in the fall, skiing and snowboarding in the White Mountains in winter and swimming at Lake Winnipesaukee and the beaches along the state’s 13 miles of coastline in summer.
 Unfortunately for tourists, the state's most famous landmark, a granite formation in Franconia Notch dubbed "the Old Man of the Mountain" for its resemblance to a craggy face, collapsed in 2003.
-New Hampshire is also home to Mount Washington, location of "the worst weather on Earth," where scientists at the summit's weather observatory clocked the fastest wind gust ever recorded on land (231 mph) in April 1934.
+New Hampshire is also home to Mount Washington, location of "the worst weather on Earth," where scientists at the summit's weather observatory clocked the second-fastest wind gust ever recorded on land (231 mph) in April 1934.

 |NEW HAMPSHIRE INFORMATION||DETAIL|